ProjectBabbler/ebird-api/README.md

     nearest_species

 # Get the most recent sighting of the the first 100 species within 5km
 # of here in the past week.
+Coordinates will be rounded to 2 decimal places.
 records = geo_observations(42.48, -76.45, dist=5, back=7, max_results=100)

 # Get the most recent sighting of each species within 25km of here in